 This isn’t a sales call.
 It’s a chance to talk about what you’re imagining, what matters to you, and what you don’t want.
 You can ask practical questions, emotional ones, or simply listen and notice how it feels to be in the space together.

-After this conversation, I’ll let you know whether I’m the right fit and what kind of offering would best support your ceremony.
+Afterward, I’ll let you know whether I’m the right fit and what kind of offering would best support your ceremony.

 If we decide to move forward, I’ll begin gathering what I need to shape your ceremony.